SamakshSingh99/SamakshSingh99/README.md

   - Contributed to EU Horizon2020 Project Nutrisheild “Fact-based personalised nutrition for the young Grant Agreement ID: 818110” (https://nutrishield-project.eu). 🇪🇺
   - Involved in WGS analysis for Mothers and their term & preterm babies, and development of PRS models to assess corresponding risk associated with several comorbidities. 🧑‍🧒🧬📈

+  - ### **Research Intern (Bioinformatics)**, *National University of Singapore*  (Remote; May 2023 - September 2023)

+    - Part of master’s thesis for MSc Applied Bioinformatics course at Cranfield University. 📚
+    - Performed comparative analysis between in vitro erythroleukemic Bulk RNA-Seq data and Single Cell RNA- Seq data of in vivo bone marrow CD34+ hematopoietic stem cells (HSCs) to identify key genes responsible for enucleation. 🧫🧬👨🏻‍💻